Yorkville: Hippie haven

 But the Yorkville hippies aren't all love and marijuana.
 As seen towards the end of this CBC Television clip, they hold a major sit-in protest in 1967 to protect their street from cops, tourists and fume-belching cars.
 They want to preserve their island of co-operation and love from the violence erupting in cities across the United States.
 But the Yorkville uprising story doesn't begin with a sit-in; it begins with a chair-in.

-• August 20th, the hippies decided to conduct a sit-in on a Yorkville street.
+• Then, on Aug.
+20, the hippies decided to conduct a sit-in on a Yorkville street.
 Their goal?
 They wanted the city to close Yorkville to traffic and turn the area into a pedestrian mall.
 Two hundred took part in the sit-in; 2,500 stood and watched, creating an even greater traffic disruption.
 The police decided to break up the protest, and fifty-two people were arrested when they refused to budge.

 • The remaining hippies fled to Queen's Park to discuss their next move.
 Upon the release of David Depoe and the other jailed hippies the next day, a spontaneous love-in broke out in the park.
 On August 23, more than 150 hippies conducted a sleep-in before City Hall, hoping to greet Mayor William Dennison on his way in to work.
 A riot squad was held on alert in the basement.
 In the end, city hall refused to budge.
 The street was never closed to vehicular traffic.